D-U-N-S® Number: What is it and does your business need one?

 What is a D-U-N-S Number?

-A D-U-N-S Number for a business is akin to a Social Security number (SSN) for a person—a unique identifier.
+A D-U-N-S Number is a unique identifier for businesses.
 D-U-N-S Numbers are nine digits long and assigned by D&B—one of the three major business credit bureaus.

 A D-U-N-S Number is linked to a D&B business credit report and profile, which can give an accurate picture of a business’s financial health.
 Different parties may access a business’s D-U-N-S Number, such as: